Fuzzywiskers/Schoolwork-Network/README.md

 Currently our coders are Camden Martin and Malia Moreno.

-Our testers and other joining the progect will be Veronica Scott, Bibiennegrace Lopez, and Emma Lee.
+Our testers and others joining this progect will be Veronica Scott, Bibiennegrace Lopez, and Emma Lee.

 I also want to give the credit to this idea to Emma Lee.